 In the option, you can customize your remote, add buttons to it and then sync the frequency using your default remote.
 Additionally, you also get to control smart devices that are connected using Wi-Fi.

 The previous remote is a featured packed app, but it can be too complex for some users.
 ASmart Remote IR hosts top brands and devices and you can not only control TV and Set Top Box, but also DSLR cameras and ACs.
 For better management, you can create different rooms with sets of remotes and easily switch between them using the tabs at the top.

 Plus adding a new remote is as easy as pie.
 All you have to do is tap on the tiny Plus icon at the top right corner.

 Personally, I liked the interface of the app. — it's fluid and makes switching between remotes a walk in the park.
 Moreover, the option of getting the display remote for Air Conditioner is a killer addition.

 The app is free though it has ads at the bottom, one can still live with those.
 The only downside is that there is no option to manually add a remote like we had in AnyMote.

 Just in case you need another alternative to explore, you can try SURE Universal Remote.
 The app works with both, IR and Wireless devices.
 One thing I liked about the app is the ease with which you can switch between the remotes.
 You get tabs of the devices in the sidebar and then you can easily switch between them.

-The app also works with Wi-Fi to IR transmitters that you can buy online for a few dollars if your phone doesn’t have a built-in IR blaster.
+What makes this smart remote app interesting is that you can also backup your remote settings and can share it with your friends.
 The app is free with ads and you can go for the pro version to get an ad-free experience.